 9. Add little more ghee.
 Stir well.

-11. Switch off the stove and Keep covered for 2 to 3 minutes.
+11. Keep covered and cook for 2 to 3 minutes.

 Garnish pineapple sheera with nuts and raisins.